contentful/forma-36/MIGRATION.md

 #### How to migrate your Notification components

-To migrate your 'Notification' component to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):
+To migrate your `Notification` component to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`

-NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.
+Note: When running this command for the first time it installs the package in the NPM cache.
+Make sure you run it again.

 If you want to do it manually, you must transform your existing code as follows: